 Then dip each piece into egg mixture, then place in bread crumbs, pressing to coat.
 Place each coated piece of pork on a wire rack.

-8. In large skillet, melt butter with oil over medium high heat until the butter melts and foams.
+8. In a large skillet, melt butter with oil over medium-high heat until the butter melts and foams.

-9. Cook one or two coated pork pieces at a time, until browned and tender, about 2-4 minutes per side.
-When each piece is cooked, place on plate in oven to keep warm.
+9. Cook one or two coated pork pieces at a time until browned and tender, about 2-4 minutes per side.
+When each piece is cooked, place on a plate in the oven to keep warm.
 Repeat with remaining pork pieces, then serve with lemon wedges.